MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/c-management-group-and-subscription-organization.md

 ***Design considerations***

-- Potential need for chargeback models where shared PaaS services are concerned, such as ASE and AKS which may need to be shared to achieve higher density.
+- Potential need for chargeback models where shared PaaS services are concerned, such as ASE and AKS, which may need to be shared to achieve higher density.

-- Shutdown schedule for non-prod workloads to optimize costs.
+- Shut down schedule for non-production workloads to optimize costs.

 - Azure Advisor provides cost optimization recommendations.